 I have to say thank you to the volunteers and conservationists who have done such a great job in protecting this little river!

 Other than the intimacy and water clarity, there is nothing necessarily spectacular about this river.
 There are no rapids, no rock outcrops, no camping, etc. The water’s shallow, there are lots of boulders and logs to dodge (fun for sure but for those looking for a lazy-day float, this can be work) and a few notable low-clearance bridges and culverts could be dicey in higher water levels (or canoes).

 Another downer is how short of a trip this is, especially if you’re driving from afar.
 Here’s the thing about that: there’s not a whole lot upstream of this trip’s put-in that looks feasible (expect even shallower, narrower water and probable downed trees and tricky access) and then there’s the damn dam downtown.
-The good news is that you can portage around the dam and continue anew downstream where the river, now named the Waupaca, (who knows why its name changes; the word waupaca itself means “tomorrow”) is riffly and rocky, and multiple bridges allow for tailoring the length of trips.
+You can certainly portage around the dam and continue downstream for however many miles your heart desires.
+It’s much more developed than the lovely segment upstream of the dam, but it does feature pleasant riffles and boulders.

 The put-in is adequate.
 There’s a small space for 1-2 cars along the road and there’s a trampled down path that leads to the water from the road.
 Be careful, it’s steep.
 And definitely check yourself for ticks!
 What it lacks in easeful access is made up for in a very attractive twin-culvert bridge made out of rough-hewn stone.